-Amrisha is Assistant Professor of Psychology and director of the Early Social Development Lab at the University of Virginia.
+Amrisha is the Pamela Feinour Edmonds and Franklin S. Edmonds Jr. Discovery Associate Professor and director of the Early Social Development Lab at the University of Virginia.
 Her research focuses on the social, emotional, and moral development of young children.
-In particular, she studies the emergence of moral emotions (such as empathy, sympathy, guilt, and gratitude), moral judgments, and prosocial behavior.
-She is also very interested in how infants understand and learn from others’ emotions and desires.
+In particular, she studies the emergence and functions of moral emotions (such as empathy, sympathy, guilt, gratitude, and forgiveness), moral judgments, and prosocial behavior.
+She is also interested in how infants understand and learn from others’ emotions and desires.

-Meltem is a third year doctoral student in Developmental Psychology.
+Meltem is a sixth-year Ph.D. candidate in Developmental Psychology.
 She is also a fellow in the International Max Planck Research School on the Life Course (LIFE Academy).
-Prior to attending UVa, she received her B.A in Psychology from Ozyegin University in 2015.
+Prior to attending UVA, she received her B.A in Psychology from Ozyegin University in 2015.
+She is a recipient of the 2020 APS Albert Bandura Graduate Research Award from the Association for Psychological Science (APS) and Psi Chi International Honor Society in Psychology.
+She has also been selected as a Francis Degen Horowitz Millennium Scholar by the Society for Research in Child Development (SRCD).
 Meltem is interested in children’s social and moral development, specifically focusing on how and when children become moral beings.

 Stefen received his BA degree from the University of Tennessee in Psychology.
 He continued his education at Boston University, where he received an M.A. in Psychology focused on Developmental Psychology.
 Stefen gained experience in many developmental and social neuroscience labs in Boston, including the Boston University Social Development and Learning Lab, Harvard University Moral Cognition Lab, as well as the Harvard University Social Cognitive Development Group.
 Stefen is interested in children’s altruistic behavior and cooperation.
 He loves the outdoors and is excited to explore Charlottesville and the Shenandoah Valley.